cross-language-cpp/djinni-generator/docs/generated-code-usage.md

 (+) Generated only for types that contain constants.

-Add all generated source files to your build target, as well as the contents of `support-lib/java`.
+Add all generated source files to your build target, and link the C++ code against the [djinni-support-lib](https://github.com/cross-language-cpp/djinni-support-lib).

 ### Our JNI approach
 JNI stands for [Java Native Interface](http://docs.oracle.com/javase/6/docs/technotes/guides/jni/spec/jniTOC.html), an extension of the Java language to allow interop with